 The LHF fulfills this mandate by: working in partnership with First Nations, Inuit and Métis peoples, communities and organizations across Canada; and undertaking communications, research and policy activities that support the development and implementation of our educational programming.
 All of these activities are informed by the experiences and stories of Residential Schools Survivors, their families and communities.

 Our work is guided by ethical guidelines and principles for working with Survivors and Aboriginal communities.
 These ethical guidelines are based on: 1) a deep concern and compassion for, and honouring of, Survivors, their families and communities; and 2) a clear understanding of the need for and importance of the oral tradition of Aboriginal peoples.
 We take as our fundamental guiding principle that the work of the LHF must contribute to the health, safety, well-being and healing Survivors, their families and communities, and towards promoting reconciliation in Canada.

-We are happy to announce that the Aboriginal Healing Foundation (AHF) will increase its participation in the work of the Legacy of Hope Foundation (LHF) effective April 2012.
-Recently, resolutions were passed by the Board of Directors of both organizations to create an AHF Legacy Projects Division – this division will continue LHF’s work and will be staffed with LHF operational personnel.
-With this closer partnership, the AHF and LHF together look forward to continuing to support Survivors and raising awareness of the impacts of residential schools.
+We are happy to announce that the Aboriginal Healing Foundation (AHF) increased its participation in the work of the Legacy of Hope Foundation effective April 2012.
+The AHF created the Legacy Projects Division – a division that will undertake LHF’s work and will be staffed with LHF operational personnel.
+With this closer partnership, the AHF and LHF continue to support Survivors and raise awareness of the impacts of residential schools.